ajsnow/Shear/README.md

 # Shear

-A multidimensional array library for Swift.
+A multidimensional array (hereafter: tensor) library for Swift.

 ## Status